 Tumor Margin Conspicuity refers to the clarity with which the boundary of the tumor can be discerned from the surroundings.
 Conspicuity can directly impact the ability to segment the tumor to properly determine its volume.
 Conspicuity problems can derive from poor contrast enhancement, from the inherent texture, homogeneity or structure of the tumor, or from attachment of the tumor to other structures.

 Tumor Measurability is a general evaluation that is essentially left to the judgement of the radiologist, and it is their responsibility to oversee segmentation and disqualify tumors with poor measurability or inconsistent segmentation between the two timepoints.
-If the tumor has varying margin conspicuity on different slices, or is conspicuous but has complex geometry, or the segmentation software is visibly failing, or the background didn't respond to contrast the same way in the two time points, the radiologist may disqualify the tumor.
+If the tumor has varying margin conspicuity on different slices, or is conspicuous but has complex geometry, or the segmentation software is visibly failing, or the background didn't respond to contrast the same way in the two time points, the radiologist should disqualify the tumor.
 Conversely, if the tumor is attached to another structure but the radiologist is confident they can get consistent segmentation over the two timepoints, they may allow a tumor that would be otherwise disqualified.

-Tumor Shape is not explicitly called out as a specification parameter.
+Tumor Shape is not explicitly identified as a specification parameter.
 No specific tumor shapes are considered a priori unsuitable for measurement.
 Although groundwork has shown that consistent measurements are more readily achieved with simple shapes than with complex shapes (such as spiculated tumors), the parameters for tumor size, tumor margin conspicuity and tumor measurability are felt to be sufficient.
 Moreover, complex shapes are even more difficult to assess accurately using simple linear measurements, increasing the relative added value of volumetry.

 Keep in mind that this Profile is “lesion-oriented”.
 If one tumor in a study is excluded from the Profile Claim because the tumor does not comply with the specifications in this section, that does not affect other tumors in the same study which do comply with these specifications at both time points.
 Further, if a future study results in the excluded tumor being compliant at two time points, then the claim holds across those two time points.